ad-freiburg/docker-example/README.md

 ## Build a webapp

-You can build a webapp that nicly outputs the evaluation using [this program](www/webapp.py).
+You can build a webapp that nicely outputs the evaluation using [this program](www/webapp.py).